benzookapi/shopify-barebone-app-sample/README.md

 # Overview
-This is _unofficial_ sample code for scratch building a [Shopify app](https://shopify.dev/apps) _without_ [CLI automatic code generation](https://shopify.dev/apps/getting-started/create) for learning how it works with simple React Router, React, Polaris web components, App Bridge, and GraphQL knowledge.
+This is _unofficial_ sample code for scratch building a [Shopify app](https://shopify.dev/apps) _without_ [CLI automatic code generation](https://shopify.dev/apps/getting-started/create) for learning how it works with simple React Router, React, Preact, Polaris web components, App Bridge, and GraphQL knowledge.

 Making clear, simple, and fewest code is this purpose that's why it doesn't use the CLI generated code.